CreatorDev/openwrt-old/README.md

 ####Boot from Flash

-Boot from Flash requires tftp server.

-For setting up a tftp server on your development machine, refer **TFTP Boot** section above.
+This is the default boot method set on Marduk platform.
+It requires TFTP server installed on your development PC.
+To set up TFTP server, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.

-Once tftp server is set up, follow the instructions given below :
+Once tftp server is set up, follow the instructions given below:

 1. Init flash device on given SPI bus and chip select